b4rtaz/distributed-llama/README.md

 **Architecture:**<br />
 The project is split up into two parts:
 * **Root node** - it's responsible for loading the model and weights and forward them to workers.
-Also, it synchronises the state of the neural network.
+Also, it synchronizes the state of the neural network.
 The root node is also a worker, it processes own slice of the neural network.
 * **Worker node** - it processes own slice of the neural network.
 It doesn't require any configuration related to the model.

 You always need the root node and you can add 2^n - 1 worker nodes to speed up the inference.
 The RAM usage of the neural network is split up across all nodes.
 The root node requires a bit more RAM than worker nodes.